lailabougria/talks/message-processing-failed-but-whats-the-root-cause/sample/README.md

 }
 ```

+The usage of the `using`-keyword, ensures that the activity will be stopped automatically.
+The exception is being caught to set specific tags on the activity.
+These tags are propagated to the exporter, and any failures will be marked as failed traces in most exporter tools.

 ## Connecting traces and logs

+By connecting the traces and logs, each log message will have a reference to a trace id when one exists.
+This allows users to easily switch back and forth between log telemetry and trace telemetry.

 To connect traces and logs, logging needs to be configured with OpenTelemetry.
 When using the Microsoft.Extensions.Logging framework, OpenTelemetry can be enabled as part of the logging configuration: